VCCE/VCC/docs/UserGuide.md

  "hdbdw3bck.rom" image, and check "External Rom Image".

  **OverClock Disk Drive"** Sounds more sophisticated than it is.
-By default I attempt to emulate the time it would take a real disk to move the read/write head.
+By default Vcc attempts to emulate the time it would take a real disk to move the read/write head.
 Clicking this will reduce that time to almost nothing.
 If you are using the CPU over-clocking option and experience I/O errors try turning this on.